Senior Resources › Social Security

 Social Security 2026 — 2.5% COLA Increase Now in Effect

 Social Security benefits increased 2.5% in January 2026.
 The average retirement benefit is now approximately $1,976/month.
-SSDI and SSI benefits received the same increase.
+SSDI and SSI received the same COLA adjustment.
+The maximum benefit for those claiming at 70 rose to $4,018/month.

 Social Security Programs — What's Available in 2026